Non-Conforming Mortgage Loans And Bank Statement Loans

-This BLOG On Non-Conforming Mortgage Loans And Bank Statement Loans For Self Employed Borrowers Was UPDATED And PUBLISHED On September 9th, 2020
+This Article Is About Non-Conforming Mortgage Loans And A Bank Statement Loan For Self Employed Borrowers

 Any mortgage loans that are not conforming to Fannie Mae and/or Freddie Mac mortgage lending guidelines are called non-conforming loans.